 Joining rows.
 In order to ensure that a set of rows will be kept together in the same table instance, they can be assigned to the same row join group using the rowjoingroup option.
 The row join group contains multiple consecutive rows.
-All rows in the group will be prevented from being separated into multiple table instances.
+The rows in the group are prevented from being separated into multiple table instances.